 - Jan Swammerdam, The Book of Nature (1673-80)

-Together, these two, including several other, early & seemingly inconsequential & unrelated insights speak volumes about the power of life to, sustain, reshape, enhance & project itself into otherwise impossible futures.
+Together, these seemingly inconsequential & unrelated comments speak volumes about the power to sustain, reshape, enhance life for otherwise impossible futures.

-This & previous observations were not overlooked by discerning types of flaneurs of the like of Réne A.-F. de Réaumur (Paris, France, 1736).
-De Réaumur managed to corner & catch life in the act of tinkering, actually more like tampering with the master clockwork mechanism & metabolic dimmer-switch, & express the sci-fi, not sci-fi, latent ability to dilate (slow) biological time & afford itself the luxury of skipping over too hash times & gain access & a foothold into otherways impossible futures.
-And, yes, there's an equation for that.
+The previous observations were not overlooked by discerning types, flaneurs of the like of de Réaumur.
+De Réaumur managed to corner & catch life in the act of tweaking, more like tampering with the master clockwork mechanism & metabolic dimmer-switch that allows certain animacules & mammals to slow-down, "dilate", biological time & offer itself the luxury of skipping over too hash times to gain a foothold-access to otherways far-distant, say, "impossible" futures.

 "One doesn't discover new lands without consenting to lose sight, for a very long time, of the shore."